 Priscilla Tsai left her job in the finance industry to start her clean skincare brand Cocokind at the age of 25.
-Six years later, the company now offers a wide variety of skincare products from cleansers to toners to moisturizers to makeup.
+Six years later, the company now offers a wide variety of skincare products from cleansers and toners to moisturizers and makeup.
 Did we mention that it's affordable and available at major retailers like Whole Foods and Target?

 5. Ellis Brooklyn

 New York Times beauty columnist Bee Shapiro founded Ellis Brooklyn when she was trying to clean up her beauty routine as a new mom and realized that there was a lack of clean fragrances on the market.
 Now, six years later, the highly popular fragrance brand not only has some intoxicating perfumes but also features bodycare products and candles.

 7. Emilie Heathe

 When Korean American Emily H. Rudman was growing up with her adopted white parents, she noticed a lack of Asian representation.
 Rudman said she spent years trying to hide her Asian attributes, even considering double-eyelid surgery.
 As she grew up, she discovered the power of makeup and went on to work as a makeup artist and hairstylist.
 After getting her MBA, she decided to start her brand, Emilie Heathe, with the mission to bring clean products in exciting colors and packaging that are unique and inspiring.
 Today the brand has nail, lip, and eye products, plus a selection of jewelry.

 8. Glow Recipe